 Children Need and Deserve a Bed of their Own

 I was thrilled to find this information, but I was also surprised at the overall lack of readily available research tied to the importance of children sleeping in their own beds.
 It was a blunt realization regarding how important the Sleep in Heavenly Peace charity/movement is to the children in our communities.

 But understanding that something as simple as a soft, warm bed can have a direct impact on a child’s overall mental and physical health isn’t enough.
 To my knowledge there are painfully few options out there for parent who find themselves in a difficult situation to provide beds for their children.
 Most agencies, government/state/non-profit, are designed to sustain life with food, shelter, healthcare, etc. But which agency is helping provide a bed for a child sleeping on a floor?

-What's the easiest way you can help?
+What’s the easiest way you can help?
 If you jump over to our store, you can buy a t-shirt or a hat where 100% of the proceeds help a child.
-Or you can simply sponsor a pillow, bedding, or even a entire bed or bunk.
+Or you can simply sponsor a pillow, bedding, or even an entire bed or bunk.